Isabella Rodríguez: Miss Venezuela 2018

 At the end of Miss Venezuela 2018 held on December 13, 2018, Rodríguez was crowned Miss Venezuela 2018.
 She represented Venezuela in Miss World 2019.
 Rodríguez succeeded Miss Venezuela 2017, Sthefany Gutiérrez but was crowned by Veruska Ljubisavljević, Miss Venezuela World 2018 at the final event.
 Her court included Alondra Echeverría from Yaracuy and Oricia Domínguez from Táchira.
 Since her crowning, Rodríguez has attended many events with her fellow Miss Venezuela and Mister Venezuela titleholders.
 She has been the creator and has promoted her project 'I dream, I can', which serves girls in vulnerable situations in her community, not only providing food or shelter, but also psychological assistance.

 Miss World 2019

 In December 2019, she represented Venezuela at the Miss World 2019 pageant hosted in London, United Kingdom.
 For her national costume and as part of the segment 'Dances of the World', she chose to represent a Madama, one the most important characters of the Calypso de El Callao.
-At the 2019 Miss World pageant, Rodríguez placed as Top 40.
+At the 2019 Miss World pageant, Rodríguez was placed as top 40.
 This is the third consecutive placement for Venezuela since Ana Carolina Ugarte in 2017.